-Janet Routledge was elected as the MLA for Burnaby North in May 2017 and re-elected October 2020.
-She is the Parliamentary Secretary for Labour and the Chair of the Select Standing Committee on Finance and Government Services.
-She previously served as Caucus Deputy Whip.
+Janet Routledge was elected as the MLA for Burnaby North in May 2017 and re-elected in October 2020.
+In addition to being the Parliamentary Secretary for Labour, Janet chairs the government women’s caucus and represents B.C. on the Steering Committee of the Canadian Branch of Commonwealth Women Parliamentarians.

 For more than 30 years, Janet served the Public Service Alliance of Canada, helping workers solve workplace problems, win better wages and improve working conditions.
 She also represented workers on the federal Employment Insurance Appeals Board, and she was granted commenter status in the National Energy Board hearings on the Kinder Morgan pipeline expansion.